evennia/evennia/docs/sphinx/source/wiki/CodingIntroduction.rst

 what Evennia has to offer.
 For example, start an interactive python shell, import ``ev`` and just look around.

-You can compliment your exploration by peeking at the sections of the much more detailed `Developer Central <DeveloperCentral.html>`_.
+You can complement your exploration by peeking at the sections of the much more detailed `Developer Central <DeveloperCentral.html>`_.
 The `Tutorials <Tutorials.html>`_ section also contains a growing collection of system- or implementation-specific help.